SvenjaHalfter/svenjahalfter.github.io/_pages/currentprojects.md

 title: "Research"
 ---
 ## Current projects
-**Continuous Plankton Recorder project - phase 3 (since 2022)**
-I'll work with CPR data in the coming years to understand how climate change impact the surface distribution of zooplankton within the New Zealand EEZ and in the Ross Sea in the Southern Ocean.
-More information to follow soon.

-**Antarctic Science Platform (ASP) and Ross-RAMP (since 2022)** With [New Zealand Antarctica](https://www.antarcticanz.govt.nz/), I'll work on sympagic fauna found in sea ice during the upcoming field season in the Ross Sea, funded by the [Antarctic Science Platform](https://www.antarcticscienceplatform.org.nz/).
-In addition, I'll join the next RV Tangaroa voyage to the Ross Sea in January 2023.
-My work there will focus on the distribution of the most common zooplankton and micronekton taxa, e.g. Antarctic krill, juvenile Antarctic silverfish, copepods, and salps.
+**Antarctic Science Platform (ASP) and Ross-RAMP (since 2022)** I was fortunate to go to Antarctica twice this season (2022/2023)!
+In the upcoming months, I'll work on the analysis of the sympagic fauna community found within the platelet ice layer McMurdo Sound in October/November 2022, funded by the [Antarctic Science Platform](https://www.antarcticscienceplatform.org.nz/).
+Additionally, I'll analyse zooplankton data from previous Ross Sea voyages and the most recent Tangaroa voyage (TAN2302), which I could join in January-February 2023.
+My research will focus on distribution and succession of the most common zooplankton and micronekton taxa, e.g. Antarctic krill, juvenile Antarctic silverfish, copepods, and salps.

+**Continuous Plankton Recorder project (since 2022)** During the last Tangaroa voyage, I was responsible for the deployment of the Continuous Plankton recorder.
+I will also work with the data to understand dynamics in the surface distribution of plankton and their impact on the carbon export.

 **JETZON (since 2021)**
-As part of the [JETZON](https://jetzon.org/) ECR group, I currently work on an article to communicate the importance of the oceans' twilight zone.
-I am also responsible for organising the JETZON call (Australian time slot) to showcase current mesopelagic research.
+As part of the [JETZON](https://jetzon.org/) ECR group, I work on different projects: (1) I lead the international working group to benchmark the organism-component in the Biological Carbon Pump, together with Dr. Deborah Steinberg (VIMS, USA) as mentor.
+(2) I work with other ECRs on articles and policy briefs to communicate the importance of the mesopelagic zone to the public.
+(3) I am hosting the Pacific timeslot of the JETZON call every two months, a seminar series that showcases current mesopelagic research.

-**ICED krill modelling (since 2021)**
+**Krill projects (since 2021)**
-Following the [ICED](https://www.iced.ac.uk/index.htm) krill workshop in May 2021 (workshop report [here](https://www.iced.ac.uk/products.htm)), I am currently working on a conceptional model for krill recruitment.
-Stay tuned for more information!
+I'm involved in a few krill projects.
+For example, following the [ICED](https://www.iced.ac.uk/index.htm) krill workshop in May 2021 (workshop report [here](https://www.iced.ac.uk/products.htm)), I am currently working on a conceptional model for krill recruitment.
+Also, as part of the [SCAR Krill Expert Group](https://www.scar.org/science/skeg/about/), I'm involved in a publication on krill observation methods.
+Watch this space for more information!

 **SOOS leadership (since 2020)**
-Since November 2020, I have been part of the leadership team of the Regional Working Group for the Indian Sector of the Southern Ocean ([SOOS](https://www.soos.aq/activities/rwg/sois)) as [APECS](https://www.apecs.is/) representative.
+Since November 2020, I have been part of the leadership team of the Regional Working Group for the Indian Sector of the Southern Ocean ([SOOS](https://www.soos.aq/activities/rwg/sois)).
 We aim for a coordination and implementation of the ocean observing system in the region and cumulating efforts in field work planning up to data management.
-At the moment, I am working on reviewing the spatial and temporal coverage of ocean observations in the region - Stay tuned for updates!
+At the moment, I am working on reviewing the spatial and temporal coverage of ocean observations in the region.

 ## Previous projects
 **SOLACE (2020-2022)**
-I joined the [SOLACE](https://solace2020.net/) (Southern Ocean Large Area Carbon Export) voyage December 2020 - January 2021 as [JETZON](https://jetzon.org/) project.
+I joined the [SOLACE](https://solace2020.net/) (Southern Ocean Large Area Carbon Export) voyage December 2020 - January 2021 as [JETZON](https://jetzon.org/) project and am still working on publishing the results.
+My research focused on quantifying the seasonal lipid pump, the mesopelagic migrant pump, jelly falls, and amphipod-mediated carbon export.
-I recently finalised the sample analysis as part of a research assistant position at IMAS and am now working on the publishing the results.

-My research focused on the role of zooplankton and micronekton in the carbon transport through the oceans twilight zone.
-I aim to quantify the seasonal lipid pump, jelly falls, and amphipod-mediated carbon export in the region.
-In addition, I collaborated with the CSIRO team on quantifying the mesopelagic migrant pump during the SOLACE voyage.

 **PhD project: Role of zooplankton in the Biological Carbon Pump of the subantarctic Southern Ocean (2017-2021)** This project explored how zooplankton impact carbon export and sequestration in the subantarctic Southern Ocean.